Skip to main content

 January-April: Community Needs Assessment

-May: Cohort Kick-Off & Conference on Crimes Against Women
+May: Cohort Kick-Off & Conference on Crimes Against Women (Dallas, TX)

 June-November: Examine current systemic responses to domestic violence

-During the first six months of ICCR, teams work closely with consultants from Praxis International to conduct the Best Practice Assessment (BPA), a systemic review of adjudicated cases in the community.
+During the first six months of the cohort year, teams work closely with ICCR staff and consultants from Praxis International.
+This will include survivor focus groups and a systemic review of adjudicated cases in the community.
+This piece is a structured, checklist-guided review that examines the impact of current policies and procedures on victims of domestic violence.

 December-May: Implement changes and grow CCR team